FarhangAmaji/versatileAnn/devDocs/projectTodos.md

 # after current dev spring
 # major
-- universal seed in dataprep and NewWrapper; it should not mess the funcs which take seed as arg; ofc it seems easy to solve it with `if` seed as arg is None then use universal seed; maybe load should set universal seed too
+- universal seed in dataprep and BrazingTorch; it should not mess the funcs which take seed as arg; ofc it seems easy to solve it with `if` seed as arg is None then use universal seed; maybe load should set universal seed too
-- newWrapper should be separated from the rest of the project
+- brazingTorch should be separated from the rest of the project
 - related to modelDifferentiator and architectures: we may save performance of each arch of models with the same name in .csv file(ofc we have tensorboard but this one also may be useful)
 - change todo conventions: remove cccDevStruct and cccDevAlgo and add ccY(=ccWhy) and ccWhat maybe with 1,2,3; also change the
 # minor